 • Sexual partners should be treated at the same time as the case.

-• wash bedding, all clothing including night clothes and bath towels used while infestation was present in hot, soapy water, or dry clean
+• Wash bedding all clothing, including night clothes and bath towels used while infestation was present in hot, soapy water or dry clean

-• testing to exclude other sexually transmitted infections (STIs) is advisable as people infested with pubic lice will have another sexually transmitted infection.
+• testing to exclude other sexually transmitted infections (STIs) is advisable, as people infested with pubic lice will have another sexually transmitted infection.

 You can learn more about the risk of contracting an STD by doing a Quiz, the STD Quiz.